Thompson Field: Colleges

 Immediately south of the neighborhood, across General Hudnell, is St. Philips College-Southwest Campus.
 The campus serves a vital role as the city's primary center for technical and industrial education.
 The campus serves approximately 2,000 students each semester and provides instruction and training for careers in high-skill, high-wage fields such as aviation technology, railroad operations and architectural drafting.
 Southwest Campus serves as a center linking welfare recipients and displaced workers to area opportunities, including those available with employers at Port San Antonio.
 The Southwest Campus aids in creating a much-needed, high skilled workforce for the area.

 Culture and life

 The community is serviced by several national food chains as well as several local, independent restaurants.

-Rocky's Taco House is a local institution and hang out spot, especially on weekends and after Kennedy Football games.

-Tellez Tamales is a local tamaleria that has served the community for decades.
-It is well known in the area for its Mexican breakfast foods including tamales, barbacoa and other standard Mexican fare.

-Tuby's Pool Hall is the only pool hall and bar in the community and the only one for several miles around the area.

 Much as with the rest of Texas, Thompson residents have a strong affinity for high school football.
 During the high school football season residents will regularly fill Mata Stadium on Friday and Saturday nights to watch Kennedy's football team take on opponents from across the San Antonio region.